AndrewSpittlemeister/bytechomp/README.md

 class Header:
     timestamp: float  # native datatypes can be used when assuming full precision
     message_count: int  # similarly with 64-bit integers
-    message_identity: U16  # bytechomp also provides custom datatypes that will be cast to native when deserialized
+    message_identity: U16  # custom datatypes are available and will be cast to native when deserialized

 @dataclass